-The regular academic year at Wittenberg is divided into two semesters (fall, spring) of sixteen weeks each; the sixteenth week is for final examinations.
+The regular academic year at Wittenberg is divided into two semesters (fall, spring) of 16 weeks each; the 16th week is for final examinations.
 Wittenberg also conducts summer sessions.
 Click here for summer session information.

 At Wittenberg the unit of academic credit is the semester credit.

 General Academic Standards

-- The successful completion of 126 credit is a requirement for graduation.
+- The successful completion of 126 credits is a requirement for graduation.

 - Cumulative grade-point averages of 2.000 for all work completed at Wittenberg University and for all coursework used to meet the requirements of declared major and minor programs are requisites for graduation.